rea1991/SHREC2022_evaluation/README.md

 ### Before running
 The folders foung in the link above should be placed as follows:
-- The folder `benchmark` should be placed at the same level as `results`.
+- The folder `dataset` should be placed at the same level as `results`.
 - The folder `methods` should be placed inside `results`.
 Note that these folders are collected in a separate GitHub repository as the size limit for GRSI is set at 500 MB.